When does the event take place? Back to top

 How much money do I have to raise?
 Back to top

-We will support you in this by providing you with a comprehensive fundraising guide and newsletters with lots of useful hints and tips.
+For the remaining moonride - Halloween, you will need to pledge to raise a minimum of £250 for Macmillan on top of your £39 registration fee.
+We will support you in this by providing you with a fundraising guide with hints and tips.

 What difference will my sponsorship make?
 Back to top